Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 21:05 Return to Atami Station

-It takes about 20–25 minutes to walk back to Atami Station due to the large crowd, and there are many people entering the station.
-If you take the local train line, you need to queue slowly to enter.
-If you have already purchased a Shinkansen ticket, you can go directly through the manned gate on the right, then cross to the local line platform to transfer to the Shinkansen.
+It takes about 20–25 minutes to walk back to Atami Station due to the crowd, and there are many people entering the station.
+If you take the local train line, you need to queue and enter slowly.
+If you have already purchased a Shinkansen ticket, you can directly use the manned gate on the right to pass through and then go up from the local line to board the Shinkansen.

-Originally worried about tight timing, I bought a 22:02 ticket from Atami to Tokyo; judging by the situation on site, the earlier 21:26 train would have been more than enough.
+Originally worried about tight timing, so I bought the 22:02 train ticket from Atami back to Tokyo; judging by the situation on site, the earlier 21:26 train would have been more than enough.

 21:20 Arrive at the station and wait for the train